docwho2/postgres-lambda-trigger/README.md

 Things to consider:
 - If you fire off lambdas for row updates that themselves update the DB then you can quickly exaust connection and lambda resources.
 If you update 1000 rows then you could have hundreds of lambdas fire and connect to the DB bringing everything to a grinding halt.
 Therefore you should set [concurrency limits](https://aws.amazon.com/blogs/compute/managing-aws-lambda-function-concurrency/) on these lambda functions in most cases.
 - When you exceed the limit, you get a throttle on the lambda, and these will delay processing.
 In some cases this OK, in the Geo coding use case we don't need the Geo coding to complete immediately, so it's OK.
 In testing 1K+ row updates for Geo coding some row updates took over 1 minute to complete because of the retry back off.
 - If you need smoother execution of the events, then consider using a simple NodeJS Lambda (that won't be throttled) that takes the event payload and puts it on a SQS queue that another Lambda will process from the queue.
+See an example of this in the [template.yaml](template.yaml) file.

-Two use cases are covered in this demo:
+Three use cases are covered in this demo:
 - A Lambda([PostgresAddressTrigger.java](src/main/java/demo/PostgresAddressTrigger.java)) that will update the same row that the trigger is firing on.
 In this case, we have an address table, and when addresses are inserted or updated, they will be geo-coded by the [AWS Location API](https://docs.aws.amazon.com/location/latest/APIReference/API_SearchPlaceIndexForText.html).
 Special care is needed in this case to prevent recursive triggering of the function.
 - A Lambda ([PostgresAuditLogTrigger.java](src/main/java/demo/PostgresAuditLogTrigger.java)) that will simply log all actions on the address table to an audit_log table.
 As shown in some AWS examples, you could then simply put the payload onto a SNS Topic or SQS Queue for downline processing.
+- A Lambda ([PostgresAuditLogTriggerSQS.java](src/main/java/demo/PostgresAuditLogTriggerSQS.java)) that will simply log all actions on the address table to an audit_log_sqs table.
+This shows how to process the same event above from a SQS Queue.

 Another goal of the project was to demonstrate:
 - SAM CloudFormation example for all the components in play (`sam build` and then `sam deploy`) for simple deployment of the project.